Skip to main content

 Find it faster with TraceIt

-TraceIt is free to download, and the full finder is unlocked with the TraceIt Pro subscription.
+TraceIt is free to download, and the full finder is unlocked with a TraceIt Pro subscription.

 Step by step: locate the AirTag physically

 Start by reducing the search area.
 Use the live signal strength in TraceIt, or Find My if iOS has flagged the tag, and move slowly through the space while watching the reading.
-Walk room to room or section to section and note where the signal gets stronger.
-The proximity finder warms up as you close in and cools as you move away, so let it steer you.
+Walk room to room or section to section and note where the signal is consistently stronger.
+Treat the warm and cold response as a trend, not a direction or distance.

 How to find a hidden AirTag in your car, bag, or clothing